-We are pleased to announce that the winner of the Andrew Lees essay prize 2019 is Ryan Ross.
+The winner of the Andrew Lees essay prize 2019 was Ryan Ross.
 Ryan is a History graduate (MA, MSc) from the University of Glasgow.
 He worked in academia for several years, obtaining a PhD in History, before undertaking the Graduate Diploma in Law and then Bar Professional Training Course.
 He is currently employed as a paralegal with a major public inquiry, and will commence pupillage with Old Square Chambers in October 2019.
 Congratulations Ryan!
 And thank you once again to our brilliant judges Bob Lee and Donald McGillivray, as well as all the other entrants for their hard work.

 >Read the winning essay here

 The winner of the Andrew Lees Essay prize competition for 2018 was Samuel March.
 Samuel is a Cambridge graduate (BA, MA) who spent five years working in communications, largely consulting for sustainability focussed international NGOs and non-profits in Geneva.
 He went on to study at the University of Law, where he enrolled on both the GDL and A4ID’s “Law for Development” course.
 Samuel won a place at the 2018 Annual Conference in Canterbury, and had his winning essay published in e-law.
 Well done Samuel!
 Many thanks go to our essay setters and judges, Bob Lee and Donald McGillivray